 Esotropia is an inward turning of one or both eyes.
-Infantile esotropia begins at birth or during the first year of life.
-Infantile esotropia is also called congenital esotropia.
+Congenital esotropia begins at birth or during the first year of life.
+Congenital esotropia is also called infantile esotropia.

 Why does infantile esotropia occur?

 The cause of infantile esotropia is unknown.
 We know there is an inability to use the two eyes together.
 Hypotheses include both sensory and/or motor dysfunction.

 There is increased risk for the development of amblyopia (lazy eye).
 It occurs because the brain ignores input from squinting eye.

 Cross fixation is the use of the right eye to view the left visual field and the use of the left eye to view the right visual field.
 This behavior is very common in children with infantile esotropia.
 Cross fixation often causes the appearance of not looking directly at a target and parents often wonder if vision is reduced.

 Do infants with infantile esotropia need glasses?